alirezabakhshii/TranslationTool/README.md

-# Internal Translation Management Tool
+# Translation Management Tool

+A responsive internal translation management tool built with React and TypeScript.

-A responsive React + TypeScript application for managing multilingual keyword translations through an internal dashboard and displaying them through a public translation view.
+The application provides a dashboard for managing translation keywords and a public view for consuming the same translation data.

-The application uses **React Context** as the single source of truth and persists the complete translation dataset in `localStorage`.

----

 ## Features

 ### Management Dashboard

 * View all keywords and their translations
+* Dynamically render translation columns based on supported languages
 * Edit translations inline
 * Add new keywords
-* Add a translation for any available language when creating a keyword
-* Automatically create empty translation values for languages that were not provided
+* Automatically create empty translations for languages without a provided value
+* Prevent duplicate keywords
+* Search keywords and translations
-* Reorder keywords using drag & drop
+* Delete keywords
-* Desktop and mobile-friendly drag & drop interactions
+* Drag and drop keywords to change their order
-* Keyboard-accessible keyword reordering
-* Responsive layout:

-    * Table-based layout on desktop
+* Persist all changes to `localStorage`
+* Restore the latest dataset after page reload
-    * Card-based layout on mobile
+* Responsive desktop and mobile layouts
-* Empty state when no keywords exist
+* Empty states for empty datasets and search results

 ### Public View

-* Display keywords and their translations
+* Display keywords and translations in a readable format
 * Switch between available languages
-* Clearly indicate missing translations
+* Show an empty state when a translation is missing
 * Preserve the same keyword ordering as the dashboard
-* Responsive desktop/mobile layout
-* Uses the same shared state as the dashboard
+* Use the same source of truth as the dashboard

-### Persistence

-* Complete translation dataset is stored in `localStorage`
-* Changes are persisted automatically after every state update
-* Data is restored when the application is reloaded
-* Invalid or missing stored data falls back to the initial dataset

-### Accessibility & UX

-* Semantic buttons, labels and form controls
-* Accessible drag handles
-* Keyboard drag & drop support
-* Visible keyboard focus states
-* Accessible modal dialog
-* Escape key support for closing the modal
-* Automatic focus on the keyword input when the modal opens
-* Validation feedback for invalid keyword input
-* Accessible labels for translation inputs
-* Screen-reader-friendly table caption and status messages

----

 ## Tech Stack